radio-aktywne/template-meta/README.md

 - formatting and linting with [`Trunk`](https://trunk.io)
 - continuous integration with [`GitHub Actions`](https://github.com/features/actions)

-## 💻 Contributing and Development
+## 💻 Development

-Read more about how to contribute and develop the project [here](https://github.com/radio-aktywne/template-meta/blob/main/CONTRIBUTING.md).
+Read more about how to develop the project [here](https://github.com/radio-aktywne/template-meta/blob/main/CONTRIBUTING.md).